ECE Parent Elections

 Being a Trustee on the Board is an important position with the opportunity to influence the decisions and educational services for preschool-aged Deaf children in these two services.
 The position carries responsibility and requires commitment.
 The ideal person is someone who is committed to developing access to early childhood education for Deaf, Hard of Hearing and hearing children.
 You will need to be able to understand and consider diering views and perspectives and contribute to decision making.
 Meetings are held four or five times each year, and maybe held in Christchurch, Auckland or online.
 It is anticipated meetings will last 3 to 4 hours so you should have the time and availability to devote to the role.
 Travel, childcare expenses, meals and a small fee are provided per meeting.

 Nomination forms are being posted to all eligible voters.
-You can make sure you are registered to vote by contacting the reception at either Christchurch on 03 326 6009 or Auckland on 09 827 4859.
+You can make sure you are registered to vote by contacting the reception on 0800 332 369

 As candidates in this national election may be elected by popular vote, you are strongly advised to submit a statement (max.
 400 words) to support your nomination.
 This should show how they are suitable for the position and include any relevant experience, including previous governance experience and/or any involvement with the Deaf Education Centres or other associated institutions.
 Candidates should also express why they wish to be a Trustee and what qualities or skills they could bring to the role.
 Candidates are responsible for making sure that their statement is received by the Returning Officer by the deadline highlighted below.
 The returning Ocer has the right to edit the candidate statement if it is deemed offensive or defamatory or if it exceeds the 400-word limit.